 A tear gas shell pierces into his head

-That day Tufail was returning from his tuition classes around 7pm, and a few meters away from the nearby protest “men in uniform” chased down the young boy to hit a teargas shell.
-As the terror of teargas shell travelled across the street near Gani Stadium next to Srinagar’s Grand Mosque, the locals came to see the young boy, laying on the street, with a school bag on his shoulder, the pieces of his brain splattered in the mud.
+That day Tufail was returning from his tuition classes around 7 pm, and a few meters away from the nearby protest “men in uniform” chased down the young boy to hit a teargas shell.
+As the terror of teargas shell traveled across the street near Gani Stadium next to Srinagar’s Grand Mosque, the locals came to see the young boy, laying on the street, with a school bag on his shoulder, the pieces of his brain splattered in the mud.

 The authorities asked Tufail’s family to take the body and bury but the grieving father denied and asked for the autopsy.
 “That made them follow the procedure, otherwise my son would have been eluded of the justice only back then,” said Mattoo.

 For Tufail’s father, it doesn’t matter what killed his son, either a bullet, pellet or teargas shell, what he knows and has been crying from last eight years in front of every official body is that his only “child was innocent and the Jammu and Kashmir police officials are responsible.”

 The functionality of various institutions involved in the case has indicated to Mattoo that democracy has only helped the “rapist, killers and molesters to grow.”
 “They are not humans, our children are been brutally killed while returning home at evening and their killers are being awarded promotions.
 Is this humanity?” he asks.

 Tufail is buried in two different graveyards.
 When teargas shell hit his head, locals collected the scattered part of his head and buried them in the corner of Gani Memorial Stadium inside a small grave.
 The rest of the body was taken to Eidgah.

 Manifesto of political parties – “Kill the innocents”